bedapub/splicekit/README.md

 | 7 | test2 |
 | 8 | test2 |
 | 9 | test2 |

+splicekit would then expect BAM files with names `sample_id`.bam to be present (1.bam, 2.bam, etc.) in the folder `bam_path` parameter specified in the `splicekit.config` file.

 </details>

 Once we have loaded and process the sample annotation, splicekit creates "comparisons", by default this will compare treated samples to control samples.
 The comparisons are also stored in a simple tab delimited file, `annotation/comparisons.tab`: